 Dr. Ciuffo Performs a Variety of Minimally Invasive Heart Surgery Procedures!

-Click the “Read More” link for more info and in depth coverage and explanation on each cardiac procedure and heart condition from Dr. Ciuffo.
+Click the “Read More” link for more info and an in depth coverage and explanation of each cardiac procedure and heart condition from Dr. Ciuffo.
 Use the search function and the menu on the left hand side for any specific topic you are interested in learning more about or visit our blog page for more minimally invasive heart surgery topics.
 We welcome all your questions and comments, feel free to contact us online or call us at (330) 588-4676.